NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

 ```

 - `useKeyAsName`: The property key whose value should be the hover text of each feature.
 If left unset, the hover key and value will be the first one listed in the feature's properties.
 This may also be an array of keys.
+- `useKeyAsId`: In the case of deeplinking to certain features, a properties key/field name is needed that points to a unique id in order to reselect it.
 - `dynamicExtent`: If true, tries to only query the vector features present in the user's current map viewport.
 Pan and zooming causes requeries.
 If used with a geodataset, the time and extent queries will work out-of-the-box.
 Otherwise, if using an external server, the following parameters in `{}` will be automatically replaced on query in the url: `starttime={starttime}&endtime={endtime}&startprop={startprop}&endprop={endprop}&crscode={crscode}&zoom={zoom}&minx={minx}&miny={miny}&maxx={maxx}&maxy={maxy}`
 - `dynamicExtentMoveThreshold`: If `dynamicExtent` is true, only requery if the map was panned past the stated threshold.
 Unit is in meters.
 If a zoom-dependent threshold is desired, set this value to a string ending in `/z`.
 This will then internally use `dynamicExtentMoveThreshold / Math.pow(2, zoom)` as the threshold value.
 - `shortcutSuffix`: A single letter to 'ALT + {letter}' toggle the layer on and off.
 Please verify that your chosen shortcut does not conflict with other system or browser-level keyboard shortcuts.